Explore the Humanities at Stanford

 Learn to Research and Produce Original Work

 Students spend the first two weeks intensively studying and researching a topic in literature, history, or philosophy, attending daily lectures by the faculty members, and participating in group discussions and activities in the afternoon.
-There will also be downtime for extra-curricular fun, as well as supervised off-campus excursions to places of cultural and natural interest around the Bay Area.
+There is also downtime for extra-curricular fun as well as supervised off-campus excursions to places of cultural and natural interest around the Bay Area.

 During their third week, students work closely with their professors, graduate students, and writing mentors to produce original research projects.
-These papers present an opportunity for students to use what they have learned at Stanford to develop their own answers to the central questions that are addressed by the humanities.
-Students will be introduced to research methods, as well as to library and online resources.
-And they’ll have something very impressive to show for it!
+These papers offer an opportunity for students to use what they have learned at Stanford to develop their own answers to the central questions that are addressed by the humanities.
+Students will be introduced to research methods along with library and online resources.
+And they’ll have something very impressive in the end to show for it.